- THE COLLECTION

 This was the reign of painted caves, as seen in Ellora or Elephanta and formidable excavated temples as in Ajanta, Aurangabad or Mamallapuram.
 First developed in the north of India under the reign of Emperor Ashoka of the Maurya Dynasty (322-180 BC), Buddhism is accompanied by an authentic type of sculpture that readily uses the technique of carving in the round.

-Stupas appeared in order to contain the relics of the Buddha and on which there was relentless sculpting of frescoes with narrative votives and symbolic episodes of his life.
-The capitals decorated with Buddhist symbolism, originally used to avoid the idolatry of Gautama Sakyamuni, are seven in number: the footprint of the Buddha representing the impact of his teachings on the world, the columns and the wheel symbolising his teaching, the empty throne, the lotus representing purity (as water and dirt never adhere to it, even though it grows in the mud), and finally the lions as a symbol of royalty.
+Stupas appeared in order to contain the relics of the Buddha and on which there was relentless sculpting of frescoes with narrative votive and symbolic episodes of his life.
+The capitals decorated with Buddhist symbolism, originally used to avoid the idolatry of Gautama Sakyamuni, are seven in number: the footprint of the Buddha representing the impact of his teachings on the world, the columns and the wheel symbolizing his teaching, the empty throne, the lotus representing purity (as water and dirt never adhere to it, even though it grows in the mud), and finally the lions as a symbol of royalty.

 It was in India that the first anthropomorphic representations of Buddha appeared, before developing in the region of Gandhâra, which was influenced by the Europe of the Greeks and to which one must refer for a perfect understanding of the history of Indian art.
 The art of Mathura and Gandhâra were undoubtedly influenced.
 The Gupta Empire followed towards the end of the period during the 4th- 6th century, with its pink sandstone sculptures of great finesse of execution.